 How are esophageal varices treated?

 The goal of treatment is to prevent the varices from breaking open and bleeding.
 You may be given medicines to decrease the pressure in your liver or to reduce stomach acid.
 You may need to have a shunt placed to relieve pressure.
 Bands may be placed around large varices to cause them to shrink.
 The bands may be used to prevent or stop bleeding.
-You may need surgery to remove the bleeding section of your esophagus if caregivers cannot stop the bleeding.
+You may need surgery to remove the bleeding section of your esophagus if healthcare providers cannot stop the bleeding.

-- Eat healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+- Eat healthy foods.
+Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.
 You may need to eat foods that reduce stomach acid.
 Stomach acid can get into your esophagus and cause the varices to break open and bleed.

 When should I seek immediate care?